maelstrom-software/maelstrom/website/content/blog/spawning-processes-on-linux/index.md

 Note: The `write_sock` in this code is a socket we opened before forking to communicate with the parent process.

+## Summarizing

+To summarize, `posix_spawn` is probably the glibc / Linux API to use for spawning a child process unless you are doing something special.
+It saves time by not copying the whole parent's virtual memory space while still providing a fairly easy to use API.

+If you want to have a much more control of the "housekeeping", then you should use `clone`, but you will have a lot more work to do. `clone` is not very portable though (not part of POSIX.)

+`fork` will work just fine, but its kind of slow. `vfork` should be avoided since dealing with the "double return" problem is a pain maybe even requiring assembly. (although if you want something more portable, you might be forced into using `vfork`, but I recommend an assembly-written wrapper like glibc has for `clone`)

 ## Addendum: Waiting for Processes
 One thing that tripped me up when writing the benchmarks was that I was using `wait` with `fork` and